aclaregreen/8-ball/README.md

 The core simulation is written in C (`phylib.c` / `phylib.h`).
 It models the full physics of a pool table:

 - **Ball types**: still balls and rolling balls, each with position, velocity, and acceleration vectors
-- **Object types**: balls, holes, horizontal cushions, and vertical cushions — all stored in a tagged union (`phylib_object`) for uniform handling
+- **Object types**: balls, holes, horizontal cushions, and vertical cushions, all stored in a tagged union (`phylib_object`) for uniform handling
 - **Simulation**: `phylib_roll` advances a ball's position and velocity over a time step using kinematic equations with drag deceleration (`150 mm/s²`)
 - **Collision detection**: `phylib_distance` computes geometry-aware distances between any two object types (ball-ball, ball-hole, ball-cushion), and `phylib_bounce` resolves elastic collisions
 - **Segmented simulation**: `phylib_segment` advances the table until the next collision event, enabling frame-by-frame animation without simulating the entire shot at once

 ### Python Bindings (SWIG)

 `phylib.i` defines a SWIG interface that wraps the C structs and functions into a Python module.
-This lets `Physics.py` work with C-level objects directly — no data marshalling overhead.
+This lets `Physics.py` work with C-level objects directly, no data marshalling overhead.

 The `makefile` handles the full build chain: